 The Islamic State and other terrorist groups know that such coexistence is poison to their narrative of social division.
 And they know how easily an Islamophobic backlash could be ignited, given France’s already tenuous relationship with a swelling immigrant population and a history of barely-veiled contempt for religious Muslims.

 “The French Muslim population feels stuck,” said Andrew Aguilar, an American researcher of French Islam at the University of Oxford, when I spoke to him at our favorite local coffee shop Sunday afternoon.

 “They’re told to integrate and do what the state wants in certain cases,” he continued, “and then they’re still being told they didn’t integrate enough or being blamed for all of the social ills of society.”

-More than anything, I am afraid that the attacks will strengthen the anti-Muslim discourse propagated by the extreme right.
 I’d be lying if I said I wasn’t scared about what will happen in Paris and in cities throughout the world in the weeks and months ahead.
 But more than anything, I am afraid that the attacks will strengthen the anti-Muslim discourse propagated by the extreme right, and that political finger-pointing could exacerbate the internal rifts that ISIS wants to generate.

 Parisians aren’t about to stop living.
 We will keep seeking out comfort in the ways that enrage extremists: in cups of coffee and rounds of drinks at a bar, meals shared with one another in laughter and joy.
 The bon vivants will still crowd into restaurants and concert halls.
 My hope is that we will also come together after November 13 as a truly unified nation—refusing to succumb to vitriol and blame, and fighting together against a hateful force that wants to destroy us all.